NeurodataWithoutBorders/nwbinspector/docs/user_guide/command_line_usage.rst

 Streaming
 ---------

-If the NWB file(s) you wish to inspect are already on the :dandi-archive:`DANDI archive <>`, you can run the NWB Inspector directly on that DANDI set instead of having to download it by specfying the DANDI set ID (six-digit identifier) as the path and setting the ``--stream`` flag.
+If the NWB file(s) you wish to inspect are already on the :dandi-archive:`DANDI archive <>`, you can run the NWB Inspector directly on that DANDI set instead of having to download it.
+All that is needed is to specfy the DANDI set ID (six-digit identifier) as the path and add the ``--stream`` flag.

+::

+    nwbinspector 000017 --stream

 This usage will require you to install the ROS3 driver - the general tutorial for ROS3 streaming of NWB files can be found on the :ros3-tutorial:`PyNWB documentation <>`.
 See :ref:`api_streaming` for a more advanced tutorial using the API functions.

-::

-    nwbinspector 000017 --stream

 .. note::